 “My top tip for getting work experience would be to ask as many people as possible who might have friends or relatives that work in a hospital or GP practice.
 It doesn’t matter if they’re a friend’s aunt and you’ve never met them – there’s no harm in at least asking for the possibility of work experience.
 I did this and I managed to gain a week’s work experience in the oncology department of a local hospital.
-It turned out to be one of my most beneficial work experience placements, and one that I discussed extensively in my personal statement and interview.
+It turned out to be one of my most beneficial work experience placements and one that I discussed extensively in my personal statement and interview.

 I was also lucky enough to spend a few days on work experience at a GP practice, again through some medical contacts.
-It was a really useful experience which allowed me to compare and contrast the differences between primary and secondary medical care, which I mentioned at interview.
+It was a really useful experience which allowed me to compare and contrast the differences between primary and secondary medical care, which I mentioned at my interview.

 I also spent a year volunteering at an after-school session each week at a local school with the charity Mencap.
 If possible, it’s always a good idea to volunteer over the course of a year or more; this not only shows commitment but also allows you to build links with the organisation and continue to volunteer with them in future.

-The bottom line is that whether you’ve done a month’s work experience watching pioneering surgery in India or two days of work experience at a local hospital, medical schools want to know what you’ve learnt from the experience, so it’s really important to reflect on what the experience teaches you about the medical profession.”
+The bottom line is that whether you’ve done a month’s work experience watching pioneering surgery in India or two days of work experience at a local hospital, Medical Schools want to know what you’ve learnt from the experience, so it’s really important to reflect on what the experience teaches you about the medical profession.”

-“In the summer holidays before applying for medical school, I spent two weeks at the ENT department of a teaching hospital.
-I shadowed doctors and audiologists in their outpatient clinics and attended ward rounds and theatre.
+“In the summer holidays before applying for Medical School, I spent two weeks at the ENT department of a teaching hospital.
+I shadowed Doctors and audiologists in their outpatient clinics and attended ward rounds and theatre.

 I initially found the experience of working in a hospital rather intimidating and overwhelming, but as I grew familiar with the space and the staff, I was able to absorb and learn from the experience.

-Even though I was only observing, the team I shadowed were very welcoming and eager to teach me which I found incredibly valuable.
+Even though I was only observing, the team I shadowed were very welcoming and eager to teach me, which I found incredibly valuable.
 As I grew up and went to school in Greece, it was particularly important for me to observe how an NHS hospital works, its structure, what it can provide and what kind of patients can be referred to secondary care.